M4XPRD/frontend-project-12/README.md

 • You won't miss anything with fly-off notifications, which appear from the right

-• Chat will always tell you if you're lack with network connection
+• Chat will always tell you, if you're lack with network connection

 • Profanity filter included!